-As women, it is sometimes harder to have our pain taken seriously.
+As people who present as women, it is sometimes harder to have our pain taken seriously.
 In a shattering article in the Atlantic, Joe Fassler, describes the ordeal his wife had to go through to have her potentially life threatening ovarian torsion taken seriously.
 He recounts how many times his wife was told to buck up, while she was actually in the process of losing her ovary.
-He also sites the disturbing statistic that women wait approximately 25% longer than men in the ER for pain relief.
+He also sites the disturbing statistic that female presenting individuals wait approximately 25% longer than men in the ER for pain relief.
 There is evidence to support that if you are a woman of color, you are even less likely to be given an analgesic at all when you go to the ER for pain.
 The fact our pain, as women, is taken less seriously means that in order to get a timely diagnosis women may have to scream louder and longer just to be heard.

-The longer women wait for diagnosis, the more likely the pain is likely to enter a centralized state in which stimuli that were previously not painful are perceived as pain.
+The longer people wait for diagnosis, the more likely the pain is likely to enter a centralized state in which stimuli that were previously not painful are perceived as pain.
 Centralized pain is a lot harder to treat and will take longer to resolve than non centralized pain, possibly leading to more time out of the workforce, and requiring more money spent on treatments.
-Women with endo must be taken seriously.
+People with endo must be taken seriously.
 Our financial independence and personal lives require it.

 What Can I Do If I am In Pain?